Characters talking online

 In your dreams!

 For example, if someone asks you ¿Quieres salir conmigo?
 (Do you want to go out with me?), you can answer Gracias, pero ni lo sueñes.
-This basically means "Thanks, but don't you even dream about it."
+This means, "Thanks, but don't you even dream about it."

 De ninguna manera

-If you want to be really definitive in your rejection, you can use the phrase De ninguna maneraninguna is another negative word in the Spanish language that means basically “none”.
+Suppose you want to be really definitive in your rejection.
+In that case, you can use the phrase De ninguna maneraninguna is another negative word in the Spanish language that means basically “none.”

 This expression translates to “No way” or “Absolutely not.”
-This is a very straightforward way of saying “No” and leaves little to no room for interpretation.
+This straightforward way of saying “No” leaves little room for interpretation.

 Spanish